Dark Mode Light Mode

 Steam and Brush:

-• Use the steam lightly and use a soft brush to keep pile lustrous.
+• Use the steam lightly and use a soft brush to keep the pile lustrous.

 With care, velvet clothing and coverings won’t lose their shine for years.